| |

 Sherwin Williams exterior finish coats

-I use Sherwin Williams Duration Lifetime Coating almost
+I use Sherwin Williams Duration Lifetime Coating exclusively.

-exclusively.
-The best Sherwin Williams paints have always
+The best Sherwin Williams paints have always had the best

 Sherwin Williams Duration Lifetime Coating is a higher build,